 Well-being.
-Human well-being has multiple constituents, including basic material for a good life, freedom and choice, health, good social relations, and security.
+Human well-being has multiple constituents, including basic material for a good life, freedom of choice and action, health, good social relations, and security.
 Well-being is at the opposite end of a continuum from poverty, which has been defined as a "pronounced deprivation in well-being."
 The constituents of well-being, as experienced and perceived by people, are situation-dependent, reflecting local geography, culture, and ecological circumstances.